open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation-scope/_index.md

 ---

 The [Instrumentation Scope](/docs/specs/otel/glossary/#instrumentation-scope)
-represents a logical unit within the application code with with the emitted telemetry can be associated.
+represents a logical unit within the application code with which the emitted telemetry can be associated.

 It is typically the developer’s choice to decide what denotes a reasonable